Developer Guide

 -

-(class):- Implements the
+StorageManager(class):- Implements the

-functionality. - Manages both types of storage using their respective implementations (
+Storageinterface, consolidating bothAddressBookStorageandUserPrefsStoragefunctionality. - Manages both types of storage using their respective implementations (

-for address book data andJsonUserPrefsStorage
+JsonAddressBookStoragefor address book data andJsonUserPrefsStoragefor user preferences).

 - Implements the